akononovicius/physRisk-content-repository/articles/2012/iaria-publication-reviewing-our-different-research-directions.md

 This year we were asked to submit a broader review of our work done in the context of Physics of Risk.
-Thus we have gathered \[cite id="Kononovicius2012IntSys"\] all of our latest research and created a very broad review of stochastic and agent based modeling in the topics of financial markets and marketing.
+Thus we have gathered \[cite id="Kononovicius2012IntSys"\] all of our latest research and created a very broad review of stochastic and agent-based modeling in the topics of financial markets and marketing.
 The draft is available on [arXiv](http://arxiv.org/abs/1202.3533 "[1202.3533] Agent-based Versus Macroscopic Modeling of Competition and Business Processes in Economics and Finance").